 - Top Tech Issues and the Presidential Campaign

-Support for the Affordable Care Act has risen for the reason that election — in a few polls, sharply — with more people now viewing the regulation favorably than unfavorably.
-Voters have besieged their representatives with emotional smartphone calls and rallies, urging them no longer to repeal, one big motive Republicans have had the sudden hassle in pleasurable their promise despite controlling both Congress and the White House.
+Support for the Affordable Care Act has risen sharply because of the election — in a few polls — with more people now viewing the regulation favorably than unfavorably.
+Voters have besieged their representatives with emotional smartphone calls and rallies, urging them no longer to repeal.
+One big motive Republicans have had the sudden hassle in pleasurable their promise despite controlling Congress and the White House.

 Jeff Brahin in his workplace in Doylestown, Pa.
 “Now that you’ve ensured a further 20 million human beings, you may just take the coverage away,” he stated.
 Credit Jessica Kourkounis for The New York Times